umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

         | SW6B         | CH5 & 6  |
         | SW6C         | CH3 & 4  |
         | SW6D         | CH1 & 2  |

+    !!! note
+        The output voltages in each channel will be slightly higher than that of the CCM voltage.
+25 CCMs output ~2.7V, 15 output ~1.7 V, 12 output ~1.4 V

 11. Overtemperature lockout test
     1. Locate SW1.
     2. Set SW1 to \[**ON, ON, ON, ON**\].

         !!! info
             This tells the board that it should shut down if it gets above ~ 20C (room temperature).
+You actually may already see overtemperature lockout occur when SW1 is set to \[**OFF, OFF, ON, ON**\], but still, perform this test by setting SW1 to \[**ON, ON, ON, ON**\].

     3. Locate **`LD7`** (bottom left corner of LVR).
     4. Verify **`LD7`** is `ON`.
     5. Verify all `V_OUT` channel values as shown on monitor go to ~0V.
     6. Set SW1 back to nominal \[**OFF, OFF, OFF, ON**\]

-    !!! note
-        The output voltages in each channel will be slightly higher than that of the CCM voltage.
-25 CCMs output ~2.7V, 15 output ~1.7 V, 12 output ~1.4 V

 12. Use the RJ45 breakout board to perform the sense line test.
     Verify that the voltage of a channel goes to RAIL when the corresponding sense